LNBP All-Star Game

-The LNBP All-Star Game (or NBL All-Star Game) is an annual basketball event in Mexico, organised by the Liga Nacional de Baloncesto Profesional (LNBP), one of the country's major basketball leagues.
+The LNBP All-Star Game is an annual basketball event in Mexico, organised by the Liga Nacional de Baloncesto Profesional (LNBP), one of the country's major basketball leagues.
 It was launched in 2000.
 Former NBA players such as Gustavo Ayón, Jamario Moon, and Horacio Llamas have featured in the event.

 History

 Former NBA player Gustavo Ayón featured in the 2008 All-Star Game.

 Along with the Circuito Mexicano de Básquetbol (CIMEBA), which as founded in 1970, a second major basketfall league was founded in 2000 called the LNBP, and it immediately launched its own All-Star Game.
-The first All-Star Game organised by LNBP, was played in Ciudad Victoria on October 19, 2000 at 20:30, and was broadcast by ESPN2.
+The first All-Star Game organised by LNBP, was played in Ciudad Victoria on October 19, 2000, at 20:30, and was broadcast by ESPN2.
 The game was played between a selection of Mexican players (Mexicanos) and a selection of foreign players (Extranjeros).
 It was LNBP's first season.